Submarine depth ratings: Crush depth

 Sometimes referred to as the "collapse depth" in the United States, this is the submerged depth at which the submarine implodes due to water pressure.
 Technically speaking, the crush depth should be the same as the design depth, but in practice is usually somewhat deeper.
 This is the result of compounding safety margins throughout the production chain, where at each point an effort is made to at least slightly exceed the required specifications to account for imperceptible material defects or variations in machining tolerances.

 A submarine, by definition, cannot exceed crush depth without being crushed.
 However, when a prediction is made as to what a submarine's crush depth might be, that prediction may subsequently be mistaken for the actual crush depth of the submarine.
 Such misunderstandings, compounded by errors in translation and general confusion as to what the various depth ratings mean, have resulted in multiple erroneous accounts of submarines not being crushed at their crush depth.

 Notably, several World War II submarines reported that, due to flooding or mechanical failure, they had gone below crush depth, before successfully resurfacing after having the failure repaired or the water pumped out.
-In these cases, the "crush depth" is always either a mistranslated official "safe" or design depth (i.e. the test depth, or the maximum operating depth) or a prior (incorrect) estimate of what the crush depth might be.
-World War II German U-boats of the types VII and IX generally imploded at depths of 200 to 280 m.
+In these cases, the "crush depth" is always either a mistranslated official "safe" or design depth (i.e., the test depth, or the maximum operating depth) or a prior (incorrect) estimate of what the crush depth might be.